DataCorrupted/COOL_compiler/PA1/README.md

 ## cool-support

 cool-support is provided by CS143, yet it contains some important files that you should really read and understand.

+# Final grade

+You can find the test cases we used in _test/public_testcases_.
+I got the following wrong.

+	bothcomments 				mixing the two types of comments endcomment				The end comment token by itself escapednull 				escaped null char in a string longstring_escapedbackslashes		long strings with escaped characters
+	pathologicalstrings			some pathological strings
+	s32					end of comment without start
+	wq0607-c2				sequences of block comments and strings